kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 As explained before, since the site and the app have to be closely tied to even be able to test the integration, you won't be able to see this snippet of code in action.

-//TODO: show what its supposed to link to in the app
-//TODO: show that raywenderlich video is not in app, fall back to safari
-//TODO: show that another video can be played in the app

 ### Semantic markup using Open Graph

 So far you've learned how to add Smart Banners to a web page to make it easier for Applebot to index its universal links.
 However, just because Applebot can find and crawl a website, it doesn't mean that its content will show up in Spotlight!
 The content also has to be relevant and engaging if it has any chance of competing with other search results.